GRIDAPPSD/app-deconfliction/service/README.md

 </li>
 </ul>
 <li>
 You must have the dockerized GridAPPS-D platform running which is available at https://github.com/GRIDAPPSD/gridappsd-docker.
 Follow the documentation there if you are unfamiliar with running the platform.
 To get the run.sh script to run may need to do a "sudo apt install docker-compose" and "sudo rm /usr/local/bin/docker-compose".
 Also, note that app-deconfliction currently is not compatible with anything newer than the v2023.07.0 version of the platform.
-That's currently the default if a -t value is not given to run.sh, but that could change since the version in run.sh hasn't been updated in a couple years.
 Definitely can't do "./run.sh -t develop" and have it work with app-deconfliction.
 There are about 850 lines of query code in the app-deconfliction/service/shared directory for instance that haven't been updated to work with CIM-graph.
+The proper command to start the GridAPPS-D platform for app-deconfliction compatibility is "./run.sh -nt v2023.07.0".
 </li>

 <li>